tmolteno/disko/README.md

         Dont scale the alpha parameter.
         Allow negative solutions for Tikhonov regression.
         Allow full skies using --nside option
+        Add a colour bar to the SVG output.

 0.9.0b4 Improve measurement set reading.
         Use the mean RMS value for a single noise estimate on visibilities.